google/git-rebaser/README.md

 # Rebaser For Git

-This repository contains a rebaser tool for git.
+This repository contains a rebaser tool for using git with gerrit.
 This tool makes rebasing easier if anyone is following "one branch per commit" philosophy.
-This tool will sit on top of normal "git" command, meaning you can do all "READ" operation using git command, but some "WRITE" operation needs to be done by this tool.
+This tool will sit on top of normal "git" command, meaning you can do all "READ" operation using git command, but some "WRITE" operation(commit, rebase) can be helped from this tool.

 # Mechanics

-Due to git is very hard to track the parent/child branch info, this tool will create a local file inside the any git repository to track the branch relationship as a tree data structure.
-So any operation affecting the branches relationship should be done by this tool.
-For example: commit, rebase, pull, etc.
+This tool parses local head to get the relationship between local branches.

 # Examples